-Continuing her studies with a Master of Science in chemical engineering from Imperial College London in 1997, Ms. Hedayati joined Troy Petroleum Consulting as a reservoir engineer in 1998 and remained there until she came to the United States in 2000.
+Continuing her studies with a Master of Science in chemical engineering from the Technical University of Denmark, Ms. Hedayati completed her thesis by working in partnership with Imperial College London.
+She joined Troy Petroleum Consulting as a reservoir engineer in 1998 and remained there until she came to the United States in 2000.
 Also in 1998, she co-authored “Mechanisms of Gas Solution Inside Porous Media, Including the Effects of Viscosity on Solution Rate,” which was published in Reservoir Engineering, a journal of the Society of Petroleum Engineers, where she also spent time as the chair of their scholarship committee.
 She then went on to serve as a petroleum engineer in the division of oil and gas of the California Department of Conservation from 2010 to 2011.

 Since 2011, Ms. Hedayati has worked as a mineral resource engineer with the California State Lands Commission.
 In this role, her duties include coordinating with local, state, and federal agencies; executing regulation policies; monitoring drilling activities; and supporting in-house lawyers, among other tasks.
 Later, while she was working full-time as a mineral resources engineer, she decided to study law.
 She passed the notorious California bar exam and, in 2021, was licensed to practice law by the State Bar of California.

 Ms. Hedayati has now established her own private practice in trust and estate planning and assisting underprivileged families in different legal aid organizations.
 In order to keep abreast of developments in the legal field, Ms. Hedayati holds membership in the California Lawyers Association, the Los Angeles County Bar Association and Orange County Bar Association.